rapid-community/RapidOS/README.md

 [![Stargazers repo roster for @rapid-community/RapidOS](https://reporoster.com/stars/dark/rapid-community/RapidOS)](https://github.com/rapid-community/RapidOS/stargazers)

-## 🌊 Join the RapidOS Community Today!
+## 🌊 Join the Rapid Community Today!

 RapidOS is more than just a project.
 It is a vision, a passion and a community.
 Join us today and unlock a new level of Windows experience with RapidOS! ✨